MonstreX/voyager-site/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Build Status][ico-travis]][link-travis]

-This is where your description should go.
-Take a look at [contributing.md](contributing.md) to see a to do list.
+The package is an implementation of a simple but useful subsystem of a basic content organization for the Voyager Admin Panel package.

 ## Installation